 - Require that service providers have such policies and procedures in place; and

-- Require that service providers review the Program and report any Red Flags to the Information Security Committee through the Office of the Assistant Vice President for Finance and Comptroller or the University employee with primary oversight of the service provider relationship.
+- Require that service providers review the Program and report any Red Flags to the Information Security Committee through the Office of the Associate Vice President for Finance and Comptroller or the University employee with primary oversight of the service provider relationship.

 Oversight of the Program

-Responsibility for developing, implementing and updating this Program lies with the Information Security Committee through the Office of the Assistant Vice President for Finance and Comptroller.
+Responsibility for developing, implementing and updating this Program lies with the Information Security Committee through the Office of the Associate Vice President for Finance and Comptroller.
 Specific activities that may be performed include, but are not limited to: